The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: Introduction

 \section{Introduction}

-Given a holomorphic vector bundle $E$, the Yang-Mills flow provides a natural approach to constructing Yang-Mills connections on $E$.
-Aside from their original application to particle physics, Yang-Mills connections are of fundamental interest due to how they reflect the topology of the original bundle.
-If $X$ is a complex surface, then the moduli space of Yang-Mills connections reflects deep topological information about $X$ (see $\cite{DonK}$).
-Specifically for us, on a compact K\"ahler manifold $X$ of general dimension, if $A$ is a smooth Yang-Mills connection on $E$ then the trace of the curvature $\Lambda F_A$ will have locally constant eigenvalues determined by the Harder-Narasimhan type of $E$.
-In fact any Yang-Mills connection will decompose $E$ into a direct sum of stable bundles whose slopes corresponds to the slopes of the quotients of this natural filtration $\cite{Kob}$.
+Given a vector bundle $E$ over a compact manifold $X$, the Yang-Mills flow provides a natural approach to constructing Yang-Mills connections on $E$.
+In addition to their original applications to particle physics, Yang-Mills connections have proven to be useful and important tools in the study of gauge theory and geometry.
+If $X$ is a smooth $4$-manifold, the moduli space of self-dual Yang-Mills connections reflects deep topological information about $X$ (see $\cite{DonK}$).
+When $X$ is a compact K\"ahler manifold $X$ of general dimension, if $A$ is a smooth Yang-Mills connection compatible with a given holomorphic structure on $E$, then the curvature endomoprhism $i\Lambda F_A$ will have locally constant eigenvalues determined by the Harder-Narasimhan type of $E$.
+In fact, such a Yang-Mills connection will decompose $E$ into a direct sum of stable bundles whose slopes corresponds to the slopes of the quotients of the Harder-Narasimhan filtration $\cite{Kob}$.
 Because of this behavior one would expect existence of Yang-Mills connections to be intimately related to the slope and stability of the original bundle, and this expectation ends up being correct.
+Throughout this paper we assume $X$ is K\"ahler and $E$ is holomorphic.